JuliaStats/Distributions.jl/docs/src/multivariate.md

 Distributions.product_distribution
 ```

-Using `product_distribution` is advised to construct product, for some distributions
+Using `product_distribution` is advised to construct product distributions.
-it creates a special multivariate type.
+For some distributions, it constructs a special multivariate type.